 The establishment of intensive cooperation with the ICPDR and its structures (co-executing agency and primary beneficiary) and improving administrative and technical capacities to cooperate enhances the effectiveness of project implementation.
-The ICPDR was formed to implement the Danube River Protection Convention (DRPC) and is, since 2000, the platform for coordinating the implementation of the EU WFD in the DRB.
+The ICPDR was formed to

 By proactively working together with the ICPDR at various levels, i.e. the Secretariat, the respective ICPDR Expert Groups and respective National Governments, the GEF project has established excellent cooperation.
 The project participates, together with relevant contractors where appropriate, in all Expert Groups Meetings organized by the ICPDR (currently 5 Expert Groups and 2 Expert Sub-groups meeting 2 to 3 times per year.)
 In this way the DRP has a full overview and understanding and can thereby provide the best assistance and input into the further development of the work.
 Further, these commonly implemented activities serve to improve administrative and technical capacities at the National level based on guidelines and requirements set by the ICPDR and the DRP.
 In this way, the GEF project plays a catalytic role in stimulating DRB countries to meet their commitments to the DRPC and increasingly the WFD.
 This encourages national governments to develop appropriate structures for regional cooperation that is thereby facilitating the strengthening of good governance in the Danube River Basin.